Two Metro stations have new features opening Monday.

 But “we wanted the issue corrected before the garage opened,” he said.
 “Yes, we are satisfied with the fix.”

-At the Rosslyn station, Arlington County is opening three new, high-speed elevators Monday.
+At the Rosslyn station on the Orange and Blue lines, Arlington County is opening three new high-speed elevators Monday.